stockphrase/no-silo/content/resources/open-handbook/chapter-11-mla.md

 The MLA core elements below are listed in the order they should appear in your own bibliography.
 The proper punctuation that should follow each element is also provided.
 Thus, you will begin the entry with the author(s) name, followed by a period.
 Then the title of the work will be provided, followed by a period.
 Then the title of the container, followed by a comma.
 And so on.
 If one of these core elements does not apply to your source, skip it and move to the next one until you have been through the entire list of elements.

-* *Note that some sources will have more than one container*.
-If so, you will have to proceed through the second table listed below to complete your bibliographic entry:

 | Core Element   | Concluding Punctuation
 |:----------|:-------------